Leaky Gut & Licorice Root Does It Help?

 We’ve got the liver health side of leaky gut support covered with LVR-RENEW.

-This herbal supplement formula, featuring licorice along with our other favorite liver herbs, may help the body naturally detoxify and cleanse toxins, microorganisms, and pathogens released when experiencing leaky gut.
+Featuring licorice root extract along with effective herbs and mushrooms helps the body naturally detoxify and cleanse toxins, microorganisms, and pathogens released when experiencing a leaky gut.

 - Exclusive Offers